 In a phylogeny of the host genus, Gernandt et al. (2005) places P. tabuliformis close to seven Pinus species, all predominantly Asian in distribution: P. densata, P. hwangshanensis, P. kesiya, P. luchuensis, P. taiwanensis, P. thunbergii and P. yunnanensis.
 None of these pine species very closely related to P. tabuliformis are widely grown in the UK.
 It should however be noted that the phylogeny does include P. sylvestris in the same phylogenetic clade as P. tabuliformis (Gernandt et al., 2005); P. sylvestris merely seems to be more distantly related to P. tabuliformis than other species in the same clade.
-Many species of Pinus which are widely grown in the UK are known to be hosts of D. valens, but high impacts have not been recorded to date on any of them.
+Many species of Pinus which are widely grown in the UK are known to be hosts of D. valens, but high impacts have not been recorded to date on any of them, and no data were found of any recorded impacts on P. sylvestris, though it is a known host.